ariskotsomitopoulos/StackableDialogFragment/README.md

 #### Features
 * Smooth enter/exit animations
 * Bottom pinned functionality like a modal
+* Resizable dialog, you can edit vertical and horizontal margin
 * The UI let the user see that there are multiple dialogs opened in the background
 * You can pass your own fragment bundles arguments without any problem